hashicorp/waypoint-examples/project-templates/ecs/basic/README.md

 ![img_9.png](../readme-images/create_tfc_workspace_ss.png)

 2. Go to Settings for the created TFC workspaces, Under `Remote State Sharing` allow `Share with all workspaces in this organization`.
+This will allow the no-code module to consume base infrastructure details, like the VPC id and ECS Cluster name.
 ![img_10.png](../readme-images/tfc_remote_sharing_ss.png)